The outlines in and around the blocks have been eliminated to help you get a better idea of the finished patchwork design.

 The large dark squares are formed where the corners of the blocks meet.

 In this first table are the measurements for quilts without sashing.
-The 1/4" wide binding IS included.
+The 1/4" wide binding IS included in the measurements.

 Includes 1/4" wide binding, no sashing